flavio1110/go-for-csharp-devs/README.md

 ### 9 - Is there anything similar to LINQ?

 There is nothing like LINQ built in the standard library.
 However, there are some libraries out there, like [go-linq](https://github.com/ahmetb/go-linq).
-However, such library is not something I see used often.
+However, such a library is not something I see used often.

 ### 10 - How should I organize my project?

 Sorry, but there is no easy answer for that, there are infinite ways to organize your project.
-As everything in software development, it depends and it's important to understand the drawbacks of every decision.
+Like everything in software development, it depends and it's important to understand the drawbacks of every decision.
 Therefore, until you have a good understanding of how your project will evolve, try to defer decisions as much as possible.
 You will only know the best way to organize your project after it has some code in it.

 [This presentation from Kat Zien](https://www.youtube.com/watch?v=1rxDzs0zgcE) discusses some patterns and trends (at least from 2018).
 Use it as a way to get to know options and their pros and cons.